Showing posts with label FPS. Show all posts

 Brace yourself...

 We are B.J.
-Blazkowicz, an all-American hero battling his way through the dreaded Castle Wolfenstein killing every evil Nazi baddie along the way.
+Blazkowicz, an all-American hero battling his way through the dreaded Castle Wolfenstein killing every Nazi baddie along the way.
 No, you're not dreaming.
-Rub your eyes in disbelief all you want because it really is happening - Wolfenstein 3D is running on the 8Mhz Atari ST and enhanced for the STe too.
+Rub your eyes in disbelief all you want because it's happening - Wolfenstein 3D is running on the 8Mhz Atari ST (enhanced for the STe).
 Staggering!!

-Yes, this classic ID game has been converted to the Atari ST/e by Reimund Dratwa (The Sirius Cybernetics Corporation) and just in case you're wondering, the gameplay is authentic using controls that are excellent and ultra-responsive without any lag.
-This old computer is running this classic first-person shooter as well as I could hope.
-It feels like the same game we remember playing with levels, enemies, sounds and more just like in the PC game.
+This classic ID game has been converted to the Atari ST/e by Reimund Dratwa (The Sirius Cybernetics Corporation) and, in case you're wondering, the gameplay is authentic with ultra-responsive controls and without any lag.
+My STe is running this classic first-person shooter as well as I could hope.
+It feels like the same game we remember playing with levels, enemies, and sounds just like in the PC game.

-It features 32 on-screen colours, authentic texture mapping, and a high-detail mode (activated by hitting the asterisk key on the numerical keypad).
+Wolfenstein features 32 colours, authentic texture mapping, and a high-detail mode (activated by hitting the asterisk key on the numerical keypad).
 Chipmusic is by Mathieu Stempell and thus truly outstanding as you would expect.
-Sound effects are fantastic and played using the DMA hardware on the Atari STe.
-I'm drooling here...
+Sound effects are fantastic; played using the DMA hardware on the Atari STe.

-Everyone knows Wolfenstein helped change the gaming world back in the early 90s - in favour of the PC.
-Our version is incomplete but what we have is polished and every bit as good as you'd hope.
-In fact, there's a part of me that still cannot believe this is real and I can only imagine what witchcraft was used for its development!
+Sadly, this is incomplete with some missing levels but, what we have, is polished and every bit as good as you'd hope.
 Reimund stayed up most nights coding until 5am and I'm positive he scraped together every last droplet of Atari ST power.
+I can only imagine what witchcraft was used for its development!

-We have Wolfenstein 3D for the Atari ST. Take a moment to think about that.
-Now, get it downloaded right away!
+The Atari ST has Wolfenstein 3D.
+Take a moment to think about this.
+Wow, get it downloaded right away!

 Download Wolf 3D via 8BitChip.